Anastasia Vyaltseva: Legacy

-Anastasya Vyaltseva was the most successful performer on the Russian popular music scene and the first star of the Russian romance genre.
-From her first sensational performance at the Moscow Hermitage theatre in 1897 onwards Vyaltseva was gaining momentum as the driving force in the field, commanding massive cult following all over the country which transcended social barriers.
-The secret of her extraordinary appeal remained the subject of lively debate for years.
+Anastasya Vyaltseva was one of the most successful performers on the Russian popular music scene and a leading figure in the Russian romance genre.
+Following her performance at the Moscow Hermitage theatre in 1897, she quickly rose to prominence and developed a large following throughout Russia, which crossed social boundaries.
+The reason for her widespread appeal remained the subject of debate for many years.

 Russian music critics praised Vyaltseva's sensuous voice, speaking of its "thick, natural and highly original timbre," reminiscent of "a lively cello" and compared her vocal style to that of Lina Cavalieri.
 Much has been made of Vyaltseva's fine diction, as well as her dramatic talent, stage charisma, "the magic power of gesture", the trademark 'Vyaltseva smile' and the 'hypnotic' effect the singer seemed to exert upon her audience.

 The popular press supported Vyaltseva, calling the singer "the Seagull of the Russian popular music" and the "Russian Cinderella", often using the epithet Nesravnennaya (The Incomparable One).
 Reporters marveled at the seemingly artless manner in which she single-handedly turned hitherto unprepossessing section of the popular culture into a respected musical genre.
 Most agreed that she was a gifted actress who used stage for creating characters, rather than demonstrating her voice power and personal charisma, two qualities which were undeniably hers, too.
 Vyaltseva merged with her characters totally, which was something she obviously owed to her deep knowledge of Russian musical folklore.

 Among the specialists, though, there were detractors.
 "Vyaltseva sings her romances with too much chastity, her style is clinically sterile and in a way too dry," critic V.P.Kolomiytsev opined.
 She has been called "high priestess of banality", while Vladimir Stasov hated her so passionately as to use mostly expletives while mentioning the singer and her style, not only in conversations, but in his letters.